lambdaclass/concrete/docs/KNOWN_HOLES.md

   exit resolves locals by name, so `let f = mk(); let f = mk();` masked the first obligation.
-Fixed at the `let` site (**E0292** `shadowsLiveLinear`): shadowing a still-live non-Copy binding rejects; `let s = transform(s);` stays legal (the RHS consumed the old value first).
+Fixed at the `let` site (**E0292** `shadowsLiveLinear`): shadowing a still-live non-Copy binding rejects; `let s = transform(s);` remains accepted by the current checker (the RHS consumed the old value first).
+The ratified target language rejects that second binding under R-0435; this H16 entry records the already-closed resource-conservation bug, not the pending auditability rule.
 - **H17 (leak): linear params (incl. by-value `self`) carried no consume obligation** — `fn drop_it(f: File) {}` was a universal silent-drop escape ("consumed by being received"), enforced only for generic-typed untouched